The Lifeboat Station Project — a huge, historical photographic portrayal of the RNLI — is now in its third year.

 As you may have gleaned from the 2015 Ops Circular, I shall be visiting every Lifeboat Station in the UK and Republic of Ireland over the next few years.

-On this particular journey, I’d like to visit the stations on your stretch of coastline:
+On this particular journey, I’d like to visit these stations on your stretch of coastline:

-Would this be convenient?
+How does this sound to you?
 I’m happy to take your advice and feedback with regard to feasibility.

 If all goes well, each photograph takes about 1 hour to make.